SergeyPetrachkov/PracticalSwiftConcurrencyArticle/README.md

    * **Important!** Rather than putting `[weak self]` there, think of how and when you're gonna **cancel** the task.
 If you don't trust me, trust the guys who invented [Swift Concurrency](https://github.com/swiftlang/swift/blob/c1ff2c339251c8adbdd63a08cb6ae45b339e15bd/stdlib/public/Concurrency/Task.swift#L80)

 We can't properly cover this topic without touching the concept of isolation.
 We'll dive deeper into it later.

+### Swift Concurrency.
+Where is the Concurrency?

+In the [previous chapter](https://medium.com/@petrachkovsergey/the-4-donts-of-swift-concurrency-5614f39f8246) we've touched the topic of 4 don'ts of Swift Concurrency.
+We used the word Concurrency a lot.
+But how do we run our stuff **concurrently**?
+We have a few options.
+In this article we'll take a look at those and say when we should use which one.

 For now, let's find an entry point to the Concurrency for our iOS projects.

 ### Swift UI Entry point